JeffDeCola/my-packer-image-builds/virtualbox-images/jeffs-virtualbox-image-ubuntu-on-windows/README.md

 ## BUILD IMAGE

-No environment variables or tokens are needed for the VirtualBox build — unlike the Proxmox build, there's no API to authenticate against.
+No environment variables or tokens are needed for the VirtualBox build — unlike the Proxmox build, there is no API to authenticate against.
 Packer talks to VirtualBox locally via `VBoxManage.exe`.

 Make sure `VBoxManage.exe` is on your PATH, or that VirtualBox is